Herrera dreams of ending career at FC Porto: “I spoke to Villas-Boas” | OneFootball

 Article image:Herrera dreams of ending career at FC Porto: “I spoke to Villas-Boas”

 Former FC Porto captain Héctor Herrera has revealed that he wants to end his career at the blue-and-white club and said he has already spoken about that possibility with president André Villas-Boas.
-Now living in Houston, the Mexican midfielder also spoke about the Portuguese national team, his successor as captain, Diogo Costa, and the conditions the Seleção may face at the World Cup, in an interview with Rádio Renascença’s Bola Branca program.
+Now living in Houston, the Mexican midfielder also spoke about the Portuguese national team, his successor as captain, Diogo Costa, and the conditions the team of the Quinas may face at the World Cup, in an interview with Bola Branca, on Rádio Renascença.

-Playing for Houston Dynamo, after representing the Dragons between 2013 and 2019, the player admitted that he has already expressed his desire to return to Invicta.
-“I spoke with Villas-Boas, and he said we could talk,” Herrera said, leaving the door open to a possible return.
-“It would be a dream to be able to end my career at FC Porto.
+Playing for Houston Dynamo after representing the Dragons between 2013 and 2019, the player admitted he has already expressed his wish to return to the Invicta city.
+“I spoke with Villas-Boas, he said we could talk,” Herrera said, leaving the door open to a possible return.
+“It would be a dream to be able to finish my career at FC Porto.
 It was a club where I spent many years and had a great time.
 I really like the city, the club, the people.
-It would be a dream to be able to come back and end my career there.
+It would be a dream to come back and finish my career there.
 When I was with the team in New York last year [at the Club World Cup], I spoke with André [Villas-Boas] about it.
 He said we could talk [laughs].
-I’m at a point where I still have a contract, but it would be something to discuss, being able to finish my career at the club I love,” he said.
+I’m at a point where I still have a contract, but it would be something to consider, being able to end my career at the club I love,” he said.

 OneFootball Videos

 Among his most striking memories is the decisive goal he scored against Benfica at the Estádio da Luz.
 “I think it was the best moment I had at FC Porto.
 It was an unforgettable moment that I think I’ll remember all my life,” he said.
-The emotion, he insists, remains intact: “Even today, I watch that video and get goosebumps.”
-That goal, important in winning the title, was seen as “a reward for all the work” and the “cherry on top of the cake.”
+The emotion, he insists, remains intact: “Even today, I watch that video and get chills.”
+That goal, crucial to winning the title, was seen as “a reward for all the work” and “the cherry on top of the cake.”
 It is an image he makes a point of sharing with his children, as “a good example.”

-The former player continues to follow the Portuguese league, watching the highlights whenever his schedule allows, and stays in touch with friends at the club.
-He said he was “very happy” with the recent title win, considering it deserved.
+The former player still follows the Portuguese league, watching highlights whenever his schedule allows, and remains in touch with friends at the club.
+He said he was “very happy” with the recent league title, considering it deserved.
 “They played very well for most of the championship.
-The FC Porto people are very happy with what they achieved,” he commented, thanking André Villas-Boas for the chance to watch the team’s matches in New York during the Club World Cup.
+The FC Porto people are very happy with what they achieved,” he said, thanking André Villas-Boas for the opportunity to watch the team’s matches in New York during the Club World Cup.

-With 245 matches, 35 goals, and 28 assists for FC Porto, the Mexican international, who also holds Portuguese nationality, maintains a very close connection to the club.
-Regarding the current captain, Diogo Costa, Herrera was not surprised by the goalkeeper’s rise.
+With 245 games, 35 goals and 28 assists for FC Porto, the Mexican international, who also holds Portuguese citizenship, maintains a very close connection to the club.
+As for the current captain, Diogo Costa, Herrera was not surprised by the goalkeeper’s rise.
 “I’m not surprised.
-Ever since he was a kid, he showed a lot of quality and had a great future,” he praised.
+Since he was a kid, he showed a lot of quality and had a great future ahead of him,” he praised.

 Finally, he paid a heartfelt tribute to the late president Pinto da Costa, whom he described as “the greatest idol” in the club’s history.
 “He was the greatest symbol of FC Porto, it was very sad news for all of us,” he lamented, recalling the exemplary treatment he always received from the historic leader and thanking him for the opportunity to wear the FC Porto shirt.

-Portugal favorites and the dilemma of a final against Mexico
+Portugal among the favorites and the dilemma of a final against Mexico

-In the same conversation, Herrera named Portugal as one of the national teams with the strongest case to win the World Cup.
+In the same interview, Herrera pointed to Portugal as one of the national teams with the strongest case to win the World Cup.
 “Because of the players they have and the name of the country, but mainly because of the players they have.
 I think they can have a great World Cup,” he said.
-Asked who he would support in a possible final between Portugal and Mexico, the midfielder admitted it would be difficult to choose.
+Asked who he would support in a possible final between Portugal and Mexico, the midfielder admitted it would be hard to choose.

-“A draw, right? [laughs] They’d split the trophy,” he joked, before acknowledging how complicated the decision would be.
-“Now seriously: I think a final between Mexico and Portugal would be very beautiful.
+“A draw, right? [laughs] Split the trophy,” he joked, before acknowledging how difficult the decision would be.
+“Now seriously: I think it would be very beautiful to have a final between Mexico and Portugal.
 But I love Mexico, it’s my country.
-But I’m also very grateful to Portugal, I really like the people, everything about the country.
+But I’m very grateful to Portugal, I really like the people, everything about the country.
 The clubs and the national team, especially.
 It would be a very difficult decision,” he explained.

 The former FC Porto captain also spoke about his former teammate Paulinho not being called up to the Portuguese national team, a recurring topic in Portuguese football.
-“We are very good friends.
-He is an incredible person, and as a player he is top.
-He has shown a lot of quality in Mexico, I was a two-time Mexican champion with him,” he praised.
+“We’re very good friends.
+He’s an incredible person, and as a player he’s top.
+He has shown tremendous quality in Mexico, I was a two-time Mexican champion with him,” he said.

-To finish, Herrera highlighted the affection Mexican fans ended up developing for Paulinho.
-“He was called up for a friendly there, for the national team, in March, and when he came on, the whole stadium applauded.
+To finish, Herrera highlighted the affection Mexican fans have ended up developing for Paulinho.
+“He was called up for a friendly there with the national team in March, and when he came on the whole stadium applauded.
 He has won a lot of affection from the Mexicans,” he concluded.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.